singerdmx/flutter-quill/doc/migration.md

     required this.onPressed,
   });

-  /// if you need the not null controller for some usage in the [childBuilder]
+  /// If you need the not null controller for some usage in the [childBuilder]
-  /// then please use this instead of the one in the [options] final QuillController controller;
+  /// Then please use this instead of the one in the [options] final QuillController controller;

-  /// if the child builder you must use this when the widget tapped or pressed
+  /// If the child builder you must use this when the widget is tapped or pressed
   /// in order to do what it expected to do final VoidCallback? onPressed;